Updated December 2023

 - Leave a welcome packet.
 Your information book should provide details about your home, including emergency information, location of fire extinguishers, the trash pick-up schedule, and any special instructions about the home and its environment.
 Also include information about the beach and beach passes if required, as well as the nearest supermarkets.

 - Leave a Guidebook.
 The more a vacationer knows about the many things to see and do in your area, the more likely they are to have a good time and want to return!
-Print and leave a copy of the Vacation Planner Guidebook for your tenants.
-(To print out a copy, log on to your Homeowner Center page and click on the Guide for your region.)
-The Guide contains ideas for dining, shopping, local activities, articles on biking, kayaking, golfing, and local events.
+Provide them with ideas for dining, shopping, local activities, articles on biking, kayaking, golfing, and local events.

 - Since many vacationers bring their laptops, encourage them to go to our Vacation Planner for even more ideas and information about your area.

-- Call them within 24 hours of their arrival.
+- Call or text them within 24 hours of their arrival.
 Check in with your tenants once they have arrived to see how they’re doing and if they have any questions.
 (Be sure to get a cell number ahead of time – renters rarely answer the house phone at the rental.)
 Even though you will have left your contact information, many vacationers hesitate to contact the homeowner with what they might consider to be trivial questions.
+Keep in mind: a simple phone call or text can help you avoid a misunderstanding, which can turn into a negative guest review.

 Tenants will appreciate all of these personal touches and are likely to take better care of your home.
 And, best yet, they are more likely to return next year!